What is Valstar?

 What happens if I overdose?

-Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.
+Since Valstar is given by a healthcare professional in a medical setting, an overdose is unlikely but may cause worsening bladder symptoms.

-What should I avoid while using Valstar (valrubicin)?
+What should I avoid while using Valstar?

-Valstar (valrubicin) side effects
+Valstar side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Valstar may cause serious side effects.
 Call your doctor at once if you have:

-blood in your urine or painful urination lasting for longer than 24 hours; or
+blood in your urine or painful urination lasting for longer than 24 hours;

-Common side effects may include:
+Common side effects of Valstar may include:

 increased urge to urinate, urine leakage;